odf/ceci-core/README.md

 Tutorial
 --------

 Just like other generator-based async libraries, ceci-core lets one integrate asynchronous, non-blocking calls into Javascript code in much the same manner as one would use regular blocking calls.
 This is achieved by a combination of two abstractions: go blocks and deferred values.
-The implementation tries to avoid unnecessary overhead as much as possible, so that many go blocks can run concurrently and communicate which each other efficiently.
+Special care was taken to support concurrency and composability of go blocks, which forms the basis for the channel abstraction introduced in the [ceci-channels](https://github.com/odf/ceci-channels) package.

 Let's look at a simple example: